Keeper-Security/Commander/keepercommander/README.md

 6) Set up a Keeper account from https://keepersecurity.com if you don't already have one.

-7) Restart your terminal session

-8) Run Keeper by typing
+7) Run Keeper by typing

 ```bash
 keeper